adoundakov/Glassdoor/docs/README.md

 - [x] Hosting on Heroku
 - [x] New account creation, login, guest demo login for job seekers
-- [ ] New account functionality for employers to post jobs
+- [x] Seekers can view, save, and apply to postings made by Employers
-- [ ] Seekers can view, save, and apply to postings made by Employers
+- [x] Seekers can search for jobs and companies
-- [ ] Seekers can search for jobs and companies
+- [x] Companies will have a profile page that lists information, openings, and reviews for the company
-- [ ] Companies will have a profile page that lists information, openings, and reviews for the company
+- [x] Seekers can create reviews for companies.
-- [ ] Employers can create new postings
+- [x] Users not wishing to sign up can use the site as a guest
 - [ ] Production README

 ## Design Docs